Armenia, Azerbaijan report more fighting despite cease-fire

 Nagorno-Karabakh officials also reported clashes in several sectors.

 Both Armenia and Azerbaijan blamed each other for violating the truce that took effect Monday.
+Azerbaijani officials charged later in the day that Armenian forces fired rockets at the Goranboy, Terter and Barda regions of Azerbaijan.
+Three civilians were killed and 10 wounded in the Barda region, according to Hikmet Hajiyev, a foreign policy adviser to Azerbaijan’s president.

 The cease-fire was agreed upon Sunday after talks facilitated by the United States and came after two failed attempts by Russia to broker a lasting truce in the flare-up of a decades-old conflict.
 All three cease-fire agreements were immediately challenged by reports of violations from both sides.